The Eternal Subordination of the Son Debate: Concluding Reflections (Part 2)

 Should we take the various lessons of these debates to heart, I believe that they will have proved to be profoundly worthwhile, serving both the health and the growth of the Church in the future.

-*This is the final post in a series that Alastair began running at Reformation21 last June.
-You can find the previous posts in this series here.
+*Editor's Note: This is the last post in a series that ran at Reformation21 from June 2016 to June 2017.
+You can find other posts in this series here.